Nothehi/laravel-filter/README.md

 # laravel-filter
-A modern and advance filter for laravel
+A package to help you do easily filter for search